This activity is supported by a grant from The Leona M. and Harry B. Helmsley Charitable Trust.

 NPs and PAs practicing in gastroenterology

-Devise a plan for long-term management of IBD that includes treatment of extraintestinal manifestations and treatment AEs
+Devise a plan for long-term management of patients with IBD based on patient preferences and individualized treatment plans

 All faculty and planners participating in continuing education activities sponsored by Practicing Clinicians Exchange (PCE) are required to disclose all financial relationships with ineligible companies.
 All relevant conflicts of interest are thoroughly vetted and mitigated according to PCE policy.
 In addition, all faculty are required to openly disclose any off-label, experimental, or investigational use of drugs or devices discussed in this activity.
 The faculty and Planning Committee have been advised that this activity must be free from commercial bias and based upon all available scientifically rigorous data from research that conforms to accepted standards of experimental design, data collection, and analysis.

-Dr Bernasko: consultant/advisor/speaker: AbbVie, Bristol-Myers Squibb, Eli Lilly, Gilead, Pfizer.
+Nana Bernasko, DNP, CRNP, WHNP-BC: consultant/advisor/speaker: AbbVie, Bristol-Myers Squibb, Eli Lilly, Janssen.

-None of the members of the Planning Committee or PCE staff have any relevant relationships to disclose, except Dr Bernasko as noted above.
+None of the members of the Planning Committee or PCE staff have any relevant financial relationships to disclose, except Nana Bernasko, DNP, CRNP, WHNP-BC as noted above.

 Participants wishing to earn CE/CME credit must:

 Successful completion of the post-test is required to earn CE/CME credit.
 Successful completion is defined as a cumulative score of 100%.

 The estimated time to complete this activity is 0.25 hours.